Skip to content

 TrueLayer is the UK's open banking payment company and the closest thing Britain has to Trustly.
-Pay by Bank for deposits, instant Faster Payments for withdrawals, Signup+ for KYC-light onboarding, VRP for recurring charges. bet365 made TrueLayer its recommended checkout option in the UK and Germany — the strongest iGaming endorsement Pay by Bank has received from a global operator.
+Pay by Bank for deposits, instant Faster Payments for withdrawals, Signup+ for KYC-light onboarding, VRP for recurring charges. bet365 made TrueLayer its recommended checkout option in the UK and Germany, the strongest iGaming endorsement Pay by Bank has received from a global operator.
 William Hill, Flutter, Casumo, Aspire Global and White Hat Gaming all run on it too.
 Outside iGaming, Revolut, Stripe, Amazon and eBay.
-The downsides are real: £20.3M revenue with £38.6M pre-tax loss in 2024, valuation dropped 25% from its $1B+ unicorn peak to $750M, 2.1/5 on Trustpilot from a small sample of frustrated consumers.
+The downsides are real: £20.3M revenue with £38.6M pre-tax loss in 2024, valuation dropped 25% from its $1B+ unicorn peak to $750M, 4.2/5 on Trustpilot from a small ~33-review consumer sample.
 The March 2026 Zimpler acquisition fills the Nordics gap where Trustly previously had the entire region locked up.
-For UK and European operators, TrueLayer is one of two serious choices for Pay by Bank — the other being Trustly.
+For UK and European operators, TrueLayer is one of two serious choices for Pay by Bank, the other being Trustly.

 Quick Info